 Skip to main content

-The Hyperparameter Optimization (HPO) extension provides automatic hyperparameter tuning for TabPFN models using Bayesian optimization (via Hyperopt).
+The Hyperparameter Optimization (HPO) Extension provides automatic hyperparameter tuning for TabPFN models using Bayesian optimization (via Hyperopt).
 It finds the optimal configuration for both TabPFN model parameters and inference settings, improving predictive performance across classification and regression tasks.
-Traditional TabPFN models are zero-shot - they don’t require tuning for strong performance.
-However, for specific datasets, model variants, or evaluation goals, fine-tuning hyperparameters can further improve accuracy, calibration, and robustness.
-The HPO module automates this process using a Bayesian search strategy that intelligently explores the parameter space to find the best-performing configuration.
-Key features:
+TabPFN models typically don’t require tuning for strong performance.
+However, for specific datasets or evaluation goals, fine-tuning hyperparameters can further improve accuracy, calibration, and robustness.

 Getting Started